-As an academic scholar, social work practitioner, diversity administrator and community leader, Melody utilizes a variety of avenues to address historical harms, dignity violations and structured discriminations that affect the positive development and holistic well – being of college students.
+Melody Pannell is a recent full – fellow awardee and Nikki Giovanni Scholar for the 2019 Furious Flower Summer Legacy Seminar at James Madison University.
+As an academic scholar, social work practitioner, diversity administrator and community leader, Melody utilizes a variety of avenues to address historical harms, dignity violations and structured discriminations that affect the positive development and holistic well – being of marginalized populations.
 Her current academic scholarship interest, classroom teachings and hands – on practice include race and gender, trauma informed care, post – traumatic slave syndrome, critical race theory, crisis intervention, womanist theology, restorative justice, social work core competencies and intersectionality.
 It is her life mission to embody peacebuilding through the values and ethics of social work and encourage those that she serves to engage in a transformative journey of “emancipatory hope in action” and empowerment through restorative justice practices.